pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/grammaticality-judgment-template.md

 | This is an example\.  | This an example\.       |

-In order to be able to use these stimuli in the grammaticality judgement experiment, you must use a table to JSON converter such as [this one](https://tableconvert.com/) to format it correctly for jsPsych.
+In order to be able to use these stimuli in the grammaticality judgment experiment, you must use a table to JSON converter such as [this one](https://tableconvert.com/) to format it correctly for jsPsych.

 Once it has been converted, paste the JSON into the `stim.js` file.
 You may need to manually add spaces, as the file should now look like this: